 Consolidate information in a spreadsheet or database

 Spreadsheets are a great place to store all kinds of information, but manually adding information to them is time-consuming.
-This is why Google Sheets is one of the most-used apps on Zapier.
+This is why Google Sheets is one of the most popular apps on Zapier.

-Heck, you can even move data between Google Sheets and Airtable, if you want.
+You can even move data between Google Sheets and Airtable if you want.

 Streamline your social media

 There are too many social media networks, and you want to post on all of them.
 You could copy and paste from network to network, but who has the time?
-Happily you can set up an automation to do it for you.
+Instead, set up a Zap to do it for you.

 For example, you could send every new Instagram photo over to Twitter, complete with the image.

-You could also automatically tweet every post you make on your Facebook Page, videos you post on your YouTube channel, or even new articles on your WordPress site.
+You could also automatically tweet every post you make on your Facebook Page, videos you post on your YouTube channel, or even new articles you publish on your WordPress site.

 Or, if you're the sort of person who forgets to post on LinkedIn, you can automatically send tweets there.

-Again, these are just a few examples.
-The point is you can set up Zaps that re-post stuff, so that you don't have to.
-It will save you just a little bit of time every day, meaning you can focus more on things that deserve your attention.
+These are only a few examples.
+The point is you can set up Zaps that repost content so that you don't have to.
+It will save you a little bit of time every day, which can add up to major time savings in the long run.

-This article was originally published in February 2020 and updated by Zapier writer Krystina Martinez to include new recommended Zaps.
+This article was originally published in February 2020, written by Justin Pot.
+It was updated in December 2021 by Krystina Martinez to include new recommended Zaps.